-- 9. Preliminary Plan: The property is the subject of three record plats.
+- 10. Preliminary Plan: The property is the subject of three record plats.
 VJ 184 at 51 is the large parcel bounded by Capital Gateway Drive.
-VJ 160 at 58 is known as Parcels A and B. These are the two parcels creating the straight southwestern property line - VJ 161 at 6 is a reservation plat.
+VJ 160 at 58 is known as Parcels A and B. These are the two parcels creating the straight southwestern property line.
+VJ 161 at 6 is a reservation plat.
 Parcels A and B were placed in reservation in 1991 for a future extension of Winchester Commercial Parkway.
-Reservation periods last for three years and may be extended only upon the applicant's request or permission.
-The property is no longer in reservation.
-Once out of reservation, the property may be developed.
 There are no other subdivision issues. - 11.
 Landscape Manual: The proposal is subject to the requirements of Section 4.1 (Residential Requirements) and Section 4.3 (Parking Requirements) of the Landscape Manual.
-However, the applicant has substituted ornamental and evergreen trees for one-half of the shade tree requirement, which is allowed, but those ornamental and evergreen trees do not have the height or stature to complement the massiveness of the architectural product proposed.
-The layout of plant material should be revised to further complement the site improvements and more foundation planting and attention to detail should be provided, prior to signature approval of the plans. - 12.
+The plans demonstrate conformance to these sections; however, it appears that the applicant has double counted the interior green shade trees and the open space green area shade trees.
+Therefore, the schedules will have to be adjusted to rectify this discrepancy. - 12.
 Woodland Conservation Ordinance: Compliance with the requirements of the Woodland Conservation Ordinance is discussed in detail in Finding 13.c. - 13.
 Referral Comments: The subject application was referred to the concerned agencies and divisions.
-The referral comments are as follows: - a.
-The Community Planning Division found that this application is not inconsistent with the 2002 General Plan Development Pattern policies for the Developed Tier and Regional Center designation for the Branch Avenue Metro Station, and that the proposed detailed site plan conforms to the 2000 The Heights master plan and land use recommendations for the subject property.
-The master plan includes urban design recommendations to ensure a quality development character that enhances the site's pedestrian circulation to the Branch Avenue Metro Station.
-The disposition of this application will be based on the site plan's conformance to the urban design recommendations on previously approved plans for the Camp Springs Town Center.
+The referral comments are as follows:

+a.
+The Community Planning Division found that this application is not inconsistent with the 2002 General Plan Development Pattern policies for the Developed Tier and Regional Center designation for the Branch Avenue Metro Station, and that the proposed detailed site plan conforms to the 2000 Approved Master Plan and Sectional Map Amendment for the Heights and Vicinity (Planning Area 76A)